MachiOS/AnomalyDetection_triplet/README.md

 ![Alt text](images/emb.png?raw=true)

-You will see the trained embeddings appereras in the middle layer of the autoencoder.
+You will see the trained embeddings appears in the middle layer of the autoencoder. (projected into 3-D space)